 If you're having trouble installing SiteBuilder on your computer, your computer may not meet SiteBuilder's system requirements.
-Yahoo SiteBuilder was designed for computers running Windows 2000 and Windows XP, and has not been fully tested in later versions of Windows.
-Please see our system requirements for more information.
+Yahoo SiteBuilder was designed for computers running Windows 2000 and Windows XP, and hasn't been fully tested in later versions of Windows.
+Please see our SiteBuilder system requirements for more information.

 Yahoo SiteBuilder is compatible only with Windows operating systems.

-Note that although SiteBuilder is not officially supported in either Windows 7 or Vista, many users have been able to get Yahoo SiteBuilder installed and running on their machines.
+Note that although SiteBuilder isn't officially supported in Windows 7 or Vista, many customers have been able to install and run Yahoo SiteBuilder on their computers.
 Please see our suggestions for installing SiteBuilder on Windows Vista or Windows 7.

-Some of our users have reported encountering an error related to the Java Runtime Environment (JRE) when trying to install the latest version of SiteBuilder.
+Some of our customers have reported encountering an error related to the Java Runtime Environment (JRE) when trying to install the latest version of SiteBuilder.
 Java is a programming language used to create the SiteBuilder application; the JRE allows SiteBuilder to run on your computer.
-Occasionally the JRE installation tool cannot download the files it needs to complete installation, resulting in an error.
+Occasionally the JRE installation tool can't download the files it needs to complete installation, resulting in an error.

 If you experience a JRE error when trying to install SiteBuilder, we recommend reinstalling Java and starting the SiteBuilder installation again.